 Something unusual has just happened.
-The current Economic Report of the President (March 2019; henceforth Economic Report) has devoted one full chapter to attacking socialism, under the title “Markets versus Socialism.”
-The only intellectually honest part of the Economic Report is the reason given for allocating no less than 45 pages to socialism:
+The current, March 2019 Economic Report of the President (henceforth Economic Report) has devoted one full chapter—chapter eight, titled “Markets versus Socialism”—to attacking socialism.
+The only intellectually honest part of the Economic Report is the reason given for allocating no less than forty-five pages to socialism:

-The bourgeoisie in the United States is getting nervous and technocrats in the capitalist state have responded to the growing threat by going out of their way to discredit the increasingly popular alternative of socialism.
+The bourgeoisie in the United States is getting nervous and the technocrats of the capitalist state have responded to the growing threat by going out of their way to discredit the increasingly popular alternative of socialism.

-Unfortunately for the ruling class of the United States, the authors of the Economic Report did a rather lousy job in their attempt to discredit socialism.
+Unfortunately for the U.S. ruling class, the authors of the Economic Report did a rather lousy job in their attempt to discredit socialism.
 The chapter starts with definitions of socialism and presents its criticism essentially in four parts:

 - The Economics of Socialism

 - Economic Freedom and Living Standards in a Broad Cross Section of Countries

 - Socialized Medicine: The Case of “Medicare for All.”

 Each section contains specific cases, country references, and plenty of repeated flawed arguments.
 In this brief article, we will only focus on the two most significant criticisms: the “unintended consequences” of the collectivization of agriculture in the USSR and the performance of central planning.

 The “Unintended Consequences” of the Collectivization of Agriculture

 The Economic Report states that a “famine ensued” in 1932–33, claiming that “about 6 million people died from starvation.”
 To illustrate that this human loss is a concrete example of the failure of socialist economic policy, the Economic Report includes the following graph showing the annual trend of births and deaths in Ukraine between 1924 and 1939.